I consciously travel around the world with the focus of spreading positivity through my creative work.

-Along-side shooting my adventures I also do guest talks about making the impossible possible.
-This has brought me all over the world, from the outskirts of Pakistan, Iran, India to the bustling cities of Taiwan.
+This has brought me all over the world, from the outskirts of Pakistan, Iran, Nepal to the bustling cities of Taiwan, India and the US.

 Born in Germany, exploring has always been in my DNA.
 Before turing 30, I've lived in 7 countries (on 4 continents).